Know what you're looking for, but not what it's called? Check out this visual guide.

-Tech Services loans a wide variety of audiovisual equipment - microphones, audio recorders, video recorders, and accessories - for class use, assignments, research and teaching.
-The following equipment is available to current AU students, faculty and staff.
+The library loans a wide variety of audiovisual equipment - cameras, microphones, audio recorders, video recorders, and accessories - for class use, assignments, research and teaching.
+All equipment is available to current AU students, faculty and staff.

 A note for faculty:

-While AU faculty are welcome to borrow Tech Services AV equipment, there are also other library services available that may be more appropriate depending on your needs.
+While AU faculty are welcome to borrow AV equipment, there are also other library services available that may be more appropriate depending on your needs.
 Audio/Visual Services provides classroom and event support and can set up microphones and amplification in specified areas.
 AV Services also provides digital audio and video recording equipment, webcams and other devices to support the use of Skype.
 Academic Multimedia Services provides both recording and post-production services for teaching purposes.

 - Equipment - description | Ease of use | Video introduction | Manual